santisica29/CodingTracker/README.md

 Based on the [coding tracker](https://www.thecsharpacademy.com/project/13/coding-tracker) project.
 Console based CRUD application to track time spent coding.
-Developed using C# and SQLite.
+Developed using C#, SQLite, Dapper ORM and [ConsoleTableExt Library](https://github.com/minhhungit/ConsoleTableExt).

 # Given Requirements:
 - [x] When the application starts, it should create a sqlite database, if one isn’t present.